zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

         <kendo:dataSource-requestStart>
             <script>
                 function(e) {
-                    // Code to handle the RequestStart event.
+                    // Code to handle the requestStart event.
                 }
             </script>
         </kendo:dataSource-requestStart>
     </kendo:dataSource>

 ### <kendo:dataSource-requestEnd>

 Fires when a data request is received.
 Raised after a Create, Read, Update or Destroy request is performed.